himanshu0085/fincart_docs/RCA/rca_fincart.com.md

 This resulted in CPU saturation on the App Service Plan, exhausting application resources and leading to temporary performance degradation and downtime.

-The issue was mitigated by restarting the application, which restored normal service operation.
+The issue was mitigated by **scaling up the App Service Plan and restarting the Web App**, which restored normal service operation.
 ```

+---